PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Experiments

-Figure \ref{fig:iqm_ablation} presents the results of the ablation study conducted on the Safety-Gymnasium Benchmark, while detailed experimental results can be referenced in \ref{fig:ablation_curves}.
-As illustrated in Figure \ref{fig:ablation_curves}, \textbf{PIG - No Rep}, which relies solely on privileged information within the critics, shows only marginal improvement compared to \textbf{PIG - Unprivileged}.
+\paragraph{Ablation Study.} Now we assess the component-wise contributions of the privileged components in our algorithm.
+Our ablation study includes the following settings: \begin{enumerate*}[label = (\arabic*)] \item \textbf{PIG -No Rep:} In this variant, the naive world model does not align the state representations with the oracle representation. \item \textbf{PIG -Unprivileged:} In this variant, no privileged information is accessible during training. \item \textbf{NLI:} In this variant, we replace \textit{Twisted Imagination} with Nested Latent Imagination (NLI). \end{enumerate*} Figure.\ref{fig:iqm_ablation} presents the results of the ablation study conducted on the Safety-Gymnasium Benchmark, while detailed experimental results can be referenced in Figure.\ref{fig:ablation_curves}.
+As illustrated in Figure.\ref{fig:iqm_ablation}, \textbf{PIG - No Rep}, shows only marginal improvement compared to \textbf{PIG - Unprivileged}.
 This limited enhancement occurs because the privileged critic mainly improves the agent's policy by accurately estimating the value function, which guides decision-making but is insufficient for substantial improvements.
-Conversely, PIGDreamer, utilizing privileged representations, achieves significant improvements.
+Conversely, PIGDreamer achieves significant improvements by utilizing privileged representations.
 This is because the privileged representations enable the agent to predict privileged information from its observations, allowing the agent to operate on more informative representations.

+Table \ref{tab:ti_ablation} presents a comparison of various trajectory generation procedures.
+The results indicate that TI achieves competitive performance compared to NLI, while utilizing a lighter model design, which is significantly important for robustness and versatility.